Gardens of the Night

-Gardens of the Night is a 2008 drama film, written and directed by Damian Harris and starring Gillian Jacobs, John Malkovich, Ryan Simpkins, and Tom Arnold.
+Gardens of the Night is a 2008 American drama film, written and directed by Damian Harris and starring Gillian Jacobs, John Malkovich, Ryan Simpkins, and Tom Arnold.

 Plot

 In Pennsylvania, eight-year-old Leslie Whitehead (Ryan Simpkins) is kidnapped by Alex (Tom Arnold) and Frank (Kevin Zegers).
 Alex says he needs help finding his dog, then he and Frank take her to school.
 While driving, Alex tells Leslie her dad is their boss, thus gaining her trust.
 After school, Alex and Frank find her again.
 They lure her into their car with a story about her dad being in trouble, then drug her and take her to their house.
 They tell Leslie her parents do not want her anymore.
 As proof, Alex provides the number to her "dad's cell phone", which is actually a payphone.
 After multiple unanswered calls, she eventually accepts their story.

 She and another victim, a young boy named Donnie, are sexually abused and used for child pornography.
 Their clients include men in positions of authority, such as a judge.
 As a coping mechanism, Donnie and Leslie pretend they are in an imaginary world based on the stories of Mowgli from The Jungle Book.
 One day, Leslie, Donnie, Alex, and Frank go to a convenience store, where it becomes apparent Leslie's parents are looking for her because her picture is on milk cartons; however, Leslie does not see them.
 While Alex is paying for ice cream, the store owner's wife recognizes Leslie as missing and calls the police.
 When the police show up at Alex and Frank's house, they escape with the children.